1990 Stanley Cup Final: Broadcasting

 In Canada, the series was televised on the CBC.

 In the United States, the series aired nationally on SportsChannel America.
 However, SportsChannel America's national coverage was blacked out in the Boston area due to the local rights to Bruins games in that TV market.
 NESN televised games one, two, and five in the Boston area while WSBK had games three and four.
+Had the series been extended, game six would've aired on WSBK, while game 7 would've aired on NESN.